-Distracted Driving Car Accident
+Distracted Driving Car Accident Attorneys in Minneapolis

 You’ve heard it all before – distracted drivers are dangerous drivers.
 However, a distracted driver is one of the main causes of vehicle accidents, injuring thousands and killing hundreds every year in Minnesota.
 It is hard to put an exact number of how many accidents are caused by distracted driving but reports claim the number is anywhere between 25 and 50%.
 If you or someone you love has been seriously injured due to someone else’s negligence behind the wheel, then contact McEwen and Kestner, PLLC to discuss your options for compensation as well as justice.